Calamaria griswoldi: Etymology

 The specific name, griswoldi, is in honor of American ornithologist John Augustus Griswold Jr. (1912–1991), who collected the holotype.

-Geographic range
+Geographic distribution

-C. griswoldi is found in Malaysia.
+Calamaria griswoldi is endemic to Borneo with records from Sabah and Sarawak (Malaysia).

+Habitat

+The preferred natural habitat of Calamaria griswoldi is forest, at elevations of 1,000–1,500 m.

 Description

-C. griswoldi is a small species.
-Maximum total length (including tail) is 49 cm.
+Calamaria griswoldi is a small species.
+Maximum recorded total length (tail included) is 49 cm.